plotski/aio-btclient-rpc/README.rst

 Features
 --------

-* Take care of opening and closing the connection and authentication.
+* Connect automatically on first RPC method call
-* Tunnel the connection through a SOCKS5, SOCKS4 or HTTP proxy.
+* Tunnel the client connection through a SOCKS5, SOCKS4 or HTTP proxy
-* Keep track of the connection status and provide changes to a callback.
+* Keep track of the connection status and provide changes to a callback

-``aiobtclientrpc`` does not provide any real functionality, e.g. to list or add torrents.
-You need to read the documentation of the client you want to send commands to.
+``aiobtclientrpc`` does not implement any useful RPC methods, e.g. to get a torrent list.
+You need to read the documentation or source code of the client you want to send commands to.

 | Documentation: https://aio-btclient-rpc.readthedocs.io/
 | Repository: https://github.com/plotski/aio-btclient-rpc